 Cambodia Says Barbed Wire Deployed By Thai Soldiers Removed

-Phnom Penh: A Cambodian defense spokesperson said on Tuesday evening that barbed wire deployed by Thai soldiers in Cambodian territory has been removed.

-"The illegal installation of barbed wire by the Thai side in An Ses area (in Preah Vihear province) on August 4, 2025, has been removed, and the machinery has ceased its operations as of the afternoon of August 5, 2025," Defense Ministry's Undersecretary of State and spokesperson Lt.
-Gen. Maly Socheata said in a press release.
+“The illegal installation of barbed wire by the Thai side in An Ses area (in Preah Vihear province) on Aug 4, has been removed, and the machinery has ceased its operations, as of the afternoon of Aug 5, 2025 (yesterday),” Defence Ministry's Undersecretary of State and spokesperson, Lt.
+Gen. Maly Socheata said, in a press release.

-Armed clashes broke out on July 24 between soldiers of Cambodia and Thailand along their disputed border, and the fighting stopped after the ceasefire took effect.
+Armed clashes broke out on July 24 between soldiers of Cambodia and Thailand, along their disputed border, and the fighting stopped after the ceasefire took effect.– NNN-AKP

 Legal Disclaimer: